wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

-A set of basic bot types that includes server response time increase, fake account creation, scalping, and broken object level authorization (BOLA).
+A set of basic bot types that includes server response time increase, fake account creation, and scalping.

 **Wallarm behavior:**